vespa-engine/vespa/docker/README.md

 *On Linux, the default storage device is devicemapper with loopback device and max 10GB container size.
 This size is too small for a full build.
 Please see [here](http://www.projectatomic.io/blog/2016/03/daemon_option_basedevicesize/) and [here](http://www.projectatomic.io/blog/2015/06/notes-on-fedora-centos-and-docker-storage-drivers/) to overcome this limitation.*

-## Building the Vespa RPM
+## Building Vespa RPM
 Execute ```./build-vespa.sh <Vespa version number>``` to build Vespa from this source code.

-The produced rpms will be available in this folder after compiliation.
+The produced rpms will be available in this folder after compilation.
 The version number will be compiled into binaries, but has no other meaning than that.

 ## Building and testing Vespa
 Execute ```./vespa-ci.sh <git commit>``` to build and test a specific branch/tag/commit.

+## Building Vespa Docker image
+Execute ```./build-vespa-image.sh <Vespa version number>``` to build a Docker image (*vesparun*) which has the rpms from the build step (or downloaded rpms into this folder) installed.

-## Running Vespa
+## Running Vespa inside Docker container
 Execute ```./run-vespa.sh <Vespa version number>``` to start Vespa.

-This will create a Docker image which has the rpms from the build step (or downloaded rpms to this folder) installed.
+This starts a Docker container using the Docker image (*vesparun*) from the previous step.
 Vespa will be started inside the container.

 *On OS X, the container runs inside the Docker VM.
 Execute ```docker-machine ssh vespa-docker-machine``` to enter the VM.
 The services can also be reached directly from the host on the IP given by ```docker-machine ip vespa-docker-machine```*